shadow-dune/android-controller/README.md

 2) Download the python file, open it, and change the two variables declared in the beginning

 3) Run the file with python.
 Supported commands are declared in class remote -> commandValues

+## Uses:
+1) This program can be integrated with other python projects to increase its functionality
+2) It is a simple way to control Android TVs from any platform